Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 Playboyz Inc in San Jose, 2023, from left to right: MT Pop, Poppin' Fresh, Maze, Jermz, Prince Ali, My-Linh, Edidaz, Styx, Ray, Freddie, Los.
 Front and center: Money B

-Money B's online course is about more than just dance—it’s about community, people, culture, and pride in where we come from.
+Money B's Playbook for Strutting, Popping and Flowmation is about more than just dance—it’s about community, people, culture, and pride in where we come from.
 It's a reflection of Money B's contributions to the culture and to the Bay Area legacy: San Jose's unique style of popping and strutting lives on through the spirit of Playboyz Inc. The next chapter could start with you.
 Are you ready to start learning?

 What's Included in the Course?